aneesalnajjar/dcontainerbridge/README.md

 How to use Containerbridge tool:
    1- Download it.

-   2- sudo chmod 774 containerbridge
+   2- sudo chmod 774 containerbridge.

    3- ./containerbridge OPTIONS [ARGs]

     OPTIONS